UrbanIntelligence/CS586-DS504-Spring2025/project2/README.md

 * Deep learning package
    * install pytorch: See [install pytorch](https://pytorch.org/get-started/locally/), pip install torch torchvision torchaudio
 * **Keywords**.
-   * If you are wondering where to start, you can try to search "sequence classification", "sequence to sequence" or "sequence embedding" in Google or Github, this might provide you some insights.
+   * If you are wondering where to start, you can try to search "sequence classification", "sequence to sequence" or "sequence embedding" in Google or Github, this might provide you with some insights.